-Jack Sadelstein (Adam Sandler), a successful advertising executive in Los Angeles with a beautiful wife (Katie Holmes) and kids, who dreads one event each year: the holiday visit of his identical twin sister Jill (also Adam Sandler).
-Jill’s neediness and passive-aggressiveness are maddening to Jack, turning his normally tranquil life upside down.
-Things spin even more out of control for Jack when Jill decides to extend her visit and he doesn’t think that she’ll ever leave!
+Jack Sadelstein, a successful advertising executive in Los Angeles with a beautiful wife and kids, dreads one event each year: the Thanksgiving visit of his twin sister Jill.
+Jill's neediness and passive-aggressiveness is maddening to Jack, turning his normally tranquil life upside down.

 You know how it goes.
 Jack and Jill went up the hill to fetch a pail of water.
 No, wait, this is the wrong movie.
 This version of Jack and Jill is not the same one that you know from childhood, but then again, what do you expect from Adam Sandler?
 In this version of Jack and Jill Adam Sandler does double time, playing both Jack and Jill, two twins that share a special bond unlike any other.
 When Jill comes to stay for the holidays, tension and plain old sibling rivalry begins to build.
 Even though they are adults, the old sibling rivalry is alive and well.

 In this hysterical comedy the insults fly and the comedy is nonstop.
 Jack thinks that he is off the hook and will only have to endure for a few days.
 His sister has different ideas and decides to stay through the holidays.
 It is not exactly a family reunion made in heaven.
 Jill has a bucket list of things that she wants to do in Los Angeles.
 She intends to fulfill every one of them, much to the chagrin of Jack.
 While the family tries to smooth things out between the two of them, the comedic incidents are back to back.